 Tenure-track researcher.
 Leader of the research line "Plant-soil interactions across gradients of environmental stresses”

 Nadia works at the intersection of ecology and environmental sciences.
-Her research aims to obtain a quantitative, process-based understanding of plant-soil interaction dynamics along natural and human-induced gradients of environmental stresses, in order to unravel mechanisms enabling provisioning of soil-related ecosystem services at regional and global scale.
-The research of Nadia’s group is framed within three work packages (WP) covering three core aspects of quantitative, process-based understanding of plant-soil interactions across scales.
+Her research aims to obtain a quantitative, process-based understanding of plant-soil interaction dynamics along natural and human-induced gradients of environmental stresses, in order to unravel mechanisms of biogeochemical cycles and provisioning of associated ecosystem services at regional and global scale.
+The research of Nadia’s group is framed within three working packages (WPs) covering three core aspects of quantitative, process-based understanding of plant-soil interactions across scales.

-WP3.
-Global patterns of in spatial distribution of above and belowground biota and environmental drivers thereof.
-In order to be able to upscale the knowledge about plant-soil interactions and their impacts on provisioning of ecosystem services, we conduct quantitative assessments of spatial distribution of soil biota in terms of both species richness and functional diversity.
-Currently this work is primarily focused on mycorrhiza, by far the most prominent form of symbiotic interaction between plants and soil microorganisms.
+In order to be able to upscale the knowledge about plant-soil interactions and their impacts on biogeochemical cycles and provisioning of ecosystem services, Nadia’s group conducts quantitative assessments of spatial distributione of soil biota in terms of both species richness and functional diversity.

-Currently the research topics of Nadia her group include:
+Currently the research topics of Nadia’s group include:

 - Ecology and biogeography of mycorrhizas.
 Global distribution patterns of distinct mycorrhizal types and ecological drivers of these patterns.